-Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.
+Whether you are a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 However, too many options are available in the market, and choosing the best laptop for yourself can be daunting.